influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/telegram.md

 in alert message.

 #### `disable-web-page-preview`
-Disable link previews for links in this message
+Disable link previews for links in this message.

 #### `disable-notification`
 Sends the message silently. iOS users will not receive a notification.